 Update on my health

 I developed a severe pain in my neck on returning to the UK.
 Now I know many of you regard me as a pain in the neck but this was no laughing matter and I could hardly turn my head.
-I called the surgery and they told me to increase the amount of codeine I had been subscribed in NZ and to take it with paracetamol which I did and the pain was controlled.
+I called the surgery and they told me to increase the amount of codeine I had been prescribed in NZ and to take it with paracetamol which I did and the pain was controlled.
 The heamatology department at Musgrove said they would investigate further at my next appointment to see if the pain was connected to the myeloma.

 I am now housebound so the walking has stopped for a time.
 I was diagnosed with a urinary tract infection which involves pissing quite frequently with some discomfort.
 I am on antibiotics to clear it up which were prescribed by the local GP.
 I called the surgery and they told me to go straight in where they took a urine sample and tested it straight away.
 They even delivered the medication to my door which was above and beyond the call of duty and much improved on the service from South Petherton Surgery.